Tinker Talks Podcast: PTSD Awareness Month

-Maj.
-Carla Turrentine, 72nd Medical Group mental health element chief discusses PTSD, its symptoms, prevalence in the military, treatment challenges and barriers to seeking help, and how the 72nd MDG supports personnel with mental illness.

 PTSD is a mental health condition that is triggered by a terrifying event.
-People who have experienced or witnessed a traumatic event such as a natural disaster, a serious accident, a terrorist act, war/combat, or physical or sexual assault may develop PTSD.
+People who have experienced or witnessed a traumatic event such as a natural disaster, a serious accident, a terrorist act, war/combat, or physical or sexual assault may develop.

-According to the Diagnostic and Statistical Manual of Mental Disorders, fifth edition, some common symptoms of PTSD include things like sleep disturbance, hypervigilance, trouble concentrating, irritable behavior or forms of self-destructive behavior.

-The Military Health System offers a variety of resources for those suffering from PTSD.
-For veterans and their families, there is a hotline through the PTSD Foundation of America specialized in providing referrals, information, and resources.
-To reach the hotline, patients can call (877) 717-PTSD (7873).
-For more advice contact your local military Mental Health Clinic and check out the following resources:

 |Date Taken: